Albicetus: Phylogeny

 Albicetus, unlike the modern sperm whale (Physeter macrocephalus), possessed functional and enamel-coated teeth in both jaws.
 This suggests that it is related to the group of macroraptorial sperm whales which includes Acrophyseter, Brygmophyseter, Livyatan, and Zygophyseter.
 However, Albicetus is most similar in general shape and characteristics with Aulophyseter morricei, except for the dentition in which the latter possesses only small, vestigial upper teeth lacking enamel.
 The closest known relative to Albicetus is currently Livyatan.

-Albicetus contains only one species A. oxymycterus.